kaltura-vpaas/kaltura-node-template/README.md

-# Name of the Project here
-This section should describe the project in highlevel and provide introduction to what this repository is all about and who it is relevant for.
-Provide a highlevel breakdown of features that matter in this project and known limitations this project doesn't handle.
+# Kaltura Node Template
+All of the necessary components to get a basic node app running with the Kaltura node API.

-# Documentation and guides
+# Documentation
  This project is a basic node template created using npx express-generator Kaltura-specific libraries are included: